gyan2976/DeepSeek-R1-Fine-Tune-/README.md

-# DeepSeek-R1-Fine-Tune
+# DeepSeek-R1 Fine-Tune
-This project fine-tunes the DeepSeek-R1-Distill-Llama-8B model using the Unsloth library.
-The model is optimized with LoRA (Low-Rank Adaptation) for efficient training, leveraging 4-bit quantization to balance performance and memory usage.
+This project fine-tunes the **DeepSeek-R1-Distill-Llama-8B** model using the **Unsloth** library.
+The model is optimized with **LoRA (Low-Rank Adaptation)** for efficient training, leveraging 4-bit quantization to balance performance and memory usage.

 ### LLM Model Configuration